-Basis of Preparation of Financial Statements 2.1
+2.1 Basis of Preparation of Financial Statements

-Statement of Compliance with Philippine Financial Reporting Standards (a)
+(a) Statement of Compliance with Philippine Financial Reporting Standards

 The financial statements of the University have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
 PFRS are adopted by the Financial Reporting Standards Council from the pronouncements issued by the International Accounting Standards Board (IASB).